A Search-free DOA Estimation Algorithm for Coprime Arrays: DOA estimation for ULA

 where

 and $\B$ is a $L\times (L-D)$ Toeplitz matrix defined by

 Let $z=\exp(j\psi_i)$, and denote by $b(z)$ the complex-valued polynomial

-The angles of the roots of the polynomial are the estimates of the DOA's.
-It was shown in \cite{stoica1990maximum} that the MODE algorithm is an asymptotically efficient estimator of the DOA's.
-To minimize \eqref{minobj}, both iterative and noniterative steps have been proposed.
+The angles of the roots of the polynomial are the estimates of the DOAs.
+It was shown in \cite{stoica1990maximum} that the MODE algorithm is an asymptotically efficient estimator of the DOAs. {As per \cite{van2002optimum,li1998comparative}, convergence of MODE is guaranteed.} To minimize \eqref{minobj}, both iterative and non-iterative steps have been proposed.
 See \cite{li1998comparative, van2002optimum} for detail.